Why you can trust Jerry

 The payout will cover the car’s cash value just before the accident up to your policy limit.
 For instance, if the actual cash value of your totaled vehicle is $20,000 and you have a $1,000 deductible, you will receive $19,000 as your payout.

-What happens if you total a financed car
+What happens if you crash your car on finance

 In situations where a financed car is totaled, and isn’t fully paid off, your insurance company will either give the payout directly to your lender or make out a cheque for you to sign off to your lender.